 Zero/Six was commissioned in August of 2015 to perform a forensic study of the Sanctuary’s exterior building envelope (walls, windows, doors and roof) and provide an assessment report outlining the existing conditions, systems’ remaining life expectancy, and recommendation and prioritization for required remedial work.
 The exterior building envelope of SMBC consists of masonry mass walls, wood casement windows, a large clay tile roof, and smaller sections of low sloped mod bit roofs; the report has been broken down accordingly.
-While there is evidence of maintenance, water infiltration is still occurring in the Sanctuary on a regular basis.
+While there is evidence of maintenance, water infiltration was still occurring in the Sanctuary on a regular basis.
 Zero/Six conducted a forensic assessment and site survey of the building envelope, providing recommendations to remediate all issues occurring on the SMBC campus.

 Client: South Main Baptist Church